 The purpose of the Curriculum Committee is to ensure the academic integrity of Snow College and to promote the continuous improvement of its educational programs.

 The Curriculum Committee is a standing committee of the Faculty Senate.
 The voting body consists of one member elected from each teaching division (excluding senators and deans), a Senate representative appointed by the Faculty Senate, and the chair of the General Education Committee.
-The Vice President for Academic Affairs is a non-voting member of the committee.
+The Chief Academic Officer is a non-voting member of the committee.
 The Office of Student Success and the Registrar’s office each appoint a non-voting member of the committee.

 Elections will be completed prior to the first meeting of the fall semester.
 A Curriculum Committee member’s term of office shall be two years (renewable).
 If a committee member is unable to complete his or her term of office, that member’s division shall elect a replacement to complete the term.
 Temporary vacancies shall be filled by election or appointment by the division dean, as determined within each division.

 Curriculum Committee membership is limited to six consecutive years, with at least two years between terms of additional service.

 The General Education Committee oversees the General Education Program.
 The committee invites, initiates, reviews, and approves proposals made to the GE program’s outcomes and curriculum.